CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/MagicSystems/Fellcraft/Fellcraft.md

 ### Absorb Fellblood: Terra

 Terra can be used to absorb Fellblood.
 This can be done near exposed earth, rock, geological marvels, etc...

-### Slash, Hew, and Pierce Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-This effect has a duration of 1 hour.

 ## Toxincraft